eegeo/eegeo-phonegap/README.md

 3. Import <PROJECT>/platforms/android in Android Studio and run

-Note: Chrome 38 WebGL support required is present only in Android 5.0+.
+Note: Requisite support for Chrome 38 WebGL is present only in Android 5.0+.

 #####iOS
 1. Open terminal and add navigate to <PROJECT> directory